 D-Ribose Gummies: The Sticky Truth

-If you’ve spent any time in nutraceutical manufacturing, you know that some ingredients just don’t play well with gummies.
+Spend any time in nutraceutical manufacturing and you know some ingredients just don't play well with gummies.
 Vitamin C is sour and corrosive.
 Magnesium is chalky and bitter.
 Melatonin is finicky at low doses.
 But D-Ribose?
-That one’s in a league of its own.
-It’s a sugar, sure, but it behaves more like a sponge with a temper.
-At KorNutra, we’ve tackled plenty of tricky raw materials, and D-Ribose gummies stand out as one of the most deceptively difficult formats to get right.
-Most people assume you can just mix it in and cook it up.
-They’re wrong.
+That one's in a league of its own.
+It's a sugar, sure, but it behaves more like a sponge with a temper.
+A real pain.
+At KorNutra, we've tackled plenty of tricky raw materials, and D-Ribose gummies stand out as one of the most deceptively difficult formats to get right.
+Most people assume you just mix it in and cook it up.
+Nope.

-Let’s start with what D-Ribose actually is.
-It’s a pentose monosaccharide-a five-carbon sugar.
+Start with what D-Ribose actually is.
+It's a pentose monosaccharide—a five-carbon sugar.
 That sounds academic until you try to process it.
-Here are the three properties that make it a nightmare for gummy production:
+Here are the three properties that make it a headache for gummy production:

-• Extreme water solubility - It dissolves almost instantly.
-You’d think that’s a good thing, but it actually makes controlling moisture activity (Aw) much harder.
+• Extreme water solubility – It dissolves almost instantly.
+You'd think that's good, but it actually makes controlling moisture activity (Aw) much harder.
 Too much free water, and your gummy turns into a sticky mess.

 • Low melting point (~89°C) – Most gummy bases are cooked well above that.
 D-Ribose can start to soften or even melt during processing, leading to clumps and uneven distribution.